God’s Gradual Revelation of Himself

 Through this act, God revealed himself in the manner humanity could best understand, living, walking, and dying among us.
 In doing so, he was able to reveal himself as a Triune God: Father, Son, and Holy Spirit.

 Such a marvelous mystery could only come within the knowledge of man by such a real, tangible revelation built upon millennia of previous gradual revelation.
-Indeed, such a revelation is so mysterious that, even after God revealed it, we still have difficulty understanding it.
-Indeed, much ink has been spilled over the millennia in attempts to grasp this divine mystery.
+The mystery is so deep that, even after God revealed it, we still have difficulty understanding it.
+Much ink has been spilled over the millennia in attempts to grasp it.

 Yet, as Pope Benedict XVI wrote, by revealing himself as he is, God pushed us deeper, not only into relationship with himself, but also in our own intellectual capacity.
-God revealed just enough of his nature that we may both grasp and fail to understand it, a paradox that allows us to know enough about the divine essence as to push us forward to continue to grope after a God, which we nonetheless can never fully grasp.
+God revealed just enough of his nature that we may both grasp and fail to understand it, a paradox that allows us to know enough about the divine essence to push us forward, continuing to grope after a God whom we can never fully grasp.

 Had he revealed more, we would have been only able to throw up our hands in frustration and give up.
 Had he revealed less, we would not have sufficient knowledge to pursue a deeper intimacy with him.